-- 3. An attorney who wishes to have his or her name removed from a list shall file a written request with the Administrator, and the Administrator shall remove the attorney's name from the list and notify the court and any other interested parties.
-If an attorney has had his or her name removed from a list, the attorney must reapply to be on that list. - 4.
+- 3. An attorney who wishes to have his or her name removed from a list shall email notice to the Clerk of Superior Court and the Administrator, and the Clerk and Administrator shall remove the attorney's name from the list.
+Removal from the list does not constitute a release from representation on cases pending at the time the request is filed.
+Motions to withdraw must be addressed by the appropriate court.
+If an attorney has had his or her name removed from a list, the attorney may be placed back on the list by written notice or email to the Administrator and the Assistant Clerk of Superior Court for the Criminal Division. - 4.
 An attorney who wishes to transfer from one list to another shall file a written request with the Administrator.
 The Administrator should grant the request if the attorney wishes to transfer to a list for which the attorney has already met the qualifications by virtue of being on the list from which the attorney is being removed (for example, the attorney wants to transfer from List 3 to List 2 or List 1).
 All other requests should include the materials required by Article VII and any other information that will facilitate the Committee's determination of whether the attorney meets the standards set forth in Article VII for placement on the particular list.
+An email request is sufficient to constitute a written request under this provision.